Rudy England

 Read my articles

-A summa cum laude graduate of Western Texas College and the University of Houston–Downtown, he balanced rigorous academics with real-world experience—working in radio during his time at WTC and in the oil and gas industry while attending UH-D. He went on to earn his J.D. from the University of Houston Law Center.
+He carried that head down, no excuses mindset into school and work.
+Summa cum laude at Western Texas College and the University of Houston–Downtown, he balanced rigorous academics with real-world experience—radio while in school out west, then oil and gas while finishing in the big city.
+He went on to earn his Doctor of Jurisprudence from the University of Houston Law Center where he was Associate Editor of the Houston Law Review.
 Those early roles sharpened his work ethic and laid the foundation for a career defined by discipline, perseverance, and accomplishment.

-His public service career spanned the Texas Senate and Texas House of Representatives, where he served as Chief of Staff, General Counsel, and Committee and Legislative Director.
-He advised on the full array of state government policy, helping shape legislation that affected millions of Texans.
-His contributions included efforts that secured almost $2 billion for critical care facility backup power and electrical load-shed management, expanded health insurance access to hundreds of thousands of Texans, and prevented the sale of e-cigarettes to minors.
+England moved into public service because he understood that society works best when people fulfill their inherited duties.
+In the Texas Senate and Texas House of Representatives, he served as Chief of Staff, General Counsel, and Committee and Legislative Director.
+Trusted not because he talked the loudest but because he could move policy from idea to execution, England helped shape legislation affecting millions of Texans: almost $2 billion for critical care facility backup power and electricity load-shed management, expanded health insurance access for hundreds of thousands of Texans, prohibition of e-cigarette sales to minors, and state-recognized, supportive palliative care.
+Not ideological trophies, but practical, operational victories.

-In politics, England managed the campaign that last elected a South Plains Democrat to the Texas House.
-He served as communications coordinator for the Community Development and Revitalization Division of the Texas General Land Office (hurricane and disaster recovery), and he taught contract law in the professional education program at the University of Texas at Austin.
+In politics, England managed the campaigns of the last elected South Plains Texas House Democrat, his brother-in-law, who replaced the last Democratic Speaker of the Texas House—no small feat in a region where political gravity runs hard in the other direction.
+He served as communications coordinator for hurricane, wildfire, and disaster recovery in the Community Development and Revitalization Division of the Texas General Land Office, and he taught contract law in the professional education program at the University of Texas at Austin.

-In his parallel calling as an ordained minister, England led Unity Church of Wimberley through a transformative effort to raise $250,000 to secure a sanctuary and 40 acres in the Texas Hill Country.
-He also engaged the quiet work of guiding others in their search for meaning, understanding, and stability through spiritual counseling.
+An ordained Unity minister, England led Unity Church of Wimberley through a transformative effort to raise a quarter-million dollars to secure a sanctuary that once was an LBJ hunting lodge, along with 40 surrounding acres in the Texas Hill Country.
+He also engaged the quiet work of spiritual counseling, performing weddings and life celebration services, helping people navigate purpose, direction, joy, grief, hope, and doubt—the full spectrum of life’s emotions.

-His leadership extended into numerous professional and civic organizations, including roles with the State Bar of Texas, the Capitol of Texas Rotary Club, the Houston Law Review Alumni Association, and both the Texas and Houston Young Lawyers Associations.
-He spent more than a decade coaching boys and girls sports, leading a Houston Little League team to a league championship.
+His public service branched into numerous professional and civic organizations, including leadership roles with the State Bar of Texas, the Capitol of Texas Rotary Club, the Houston Law Review Alumni Association, both the Texas and Houston Young Lawyers Associations, and Braeburn Little League.
+He spent more than a decade coaching boys and girls baseball, softball, basketball, and soccer, managing a Houston youth baseball team to a league championship.

-Across courtrooms, capitol buildings, churches, classrooms, and continents, England‘s is a story of someone shaped by heritage, driven by purpose, and committed to leaving each place—whether a community, an institution, or a conversation—better than he found it.
+Across courtrooms, capitol buildings, churches, classrooms, continents, and countries, every chapter runs the same through-line of heritage, purpose, stewardship, and commitment—to leave each place, whether a community, an institution, or a conversation, better than he found it.

 • Education